 2. Create a monthly average:

 When you’ve gathered your records, add up all the expenses and divide it by 12 to get your monthly average.
 You can base your monthly average on this number, but it is always a good idea to leave yourself a little bit of a buffer for small, unexpected costs.

 Remember that your car’s condition and mileage will affect the monthly car maintenance budget, so if you’re planning on putting more miles on your vehicle than in the last 12 months, you need to adjust your budget to cover the extra costs.

 Your service intervals will also come in to play in the budget, so if you have a major service coming up, or if you’ve replaced the brakes or tyres recently, you can adjust the monthly budgets to cover those costs when it becomes necessary.

-Car maintenance is critical to the longevity of your vehicle, so don’t delay, book your next vehicle service with CRS Automotive in Hamilton and Oakville, Canada.
+Car maintenance is critical to the longevity of your vehicle, so don’t delay, book your next vehicle service with CRS Automotive in Hamilton and Stoney Creek, Canada.